PaoRoss/PaoRoss/README.md

 - 🔭 I’m currently working on [MD-Links](https://github.com/PaoRoss/CDMX013-md-links)

-- 🌱 I’m currently learning **Node.JS**
+- 🌱 I’m currently learning **NodeJS**

 - 📫 How to reach me **paodiazglez.pdgr@gmail.com**

 - 📄 Know about my experiences [During 2022 I started doing projects as a FrontEnd Developer within Laboratoria, which is a bootcamp that seeks to simulate a full-time work environment.
 Thanks to this I have gained experience in JavaScript, HTML and CSS.
-I have also gained experience in Firebase, Firestore, Figma, NodeJS, Jest and SCRUM.](During 2022 I started doing projects as a FrontEnd Developer within Laboratoria, which is a bootcamp that seeks to simulate a full-time work environment.
+I have also gained experience in Firebase, Firestore, Figma, NodeJS, Jest and SCRUM.
+During 2022 I started doing projects as a FrontEnd Developer within Laboratoria, which is a bootcamp that seeks to simulate a full-time work environment.
 Thanks to this I have gained experience in JavaScript, HTML and CSS.
-I have also gained experience in Firebase, Firestore, Figma, NodeJS, Jest and SCRUM.)
+I have also gained experience in Firebase, Firestore, Figma, NodeJS, Jest and SCRUM.

 <h3 align="left">Connect with me:</h3>
 <p align="left">